phoenixframework/phoenix/guides/routing.md

 - Resources may restrict the number of match function clauses by using the `only:` or `except:` options.
 - Any of these routes may be nested.
 - Any of these routes may be scoped to a given path.
-- Using the `as:` option in a scope can reduce duplication.
-- Using the helper option for scoped routes eliminates unreachable paths.
+- Using verified routes with `~p` for compile-time route checks